 Few things are more important to an organisation than the people that work there, and the way that employees carry out their roles, is changing.
 From breaking down geographical barriers, to helping us achieve more, technology is vital to ensure that businesses remain competitive in an ever-changing world.

-Microsoft Teams, which recently celebrated its second anniversary by introducing a host of new features, is a tool designed to transform the way people work and interact with each other, with collaboration firmly in mind.
-Over the past two years, Teams has grown significantly in both new capabilities and customer usage, as the hub for teamwork that brings people together and fosters a culture of engagement and inclusion.
+Microsoft Teams is a tool designed to transform the way people work and interact with each other, with collaboration firmly in mind.
+Over the past three years, Teams has grown significantly in both new capabilities and customer usage, as the hub for teamwork that brings people together and fosters a culture of engagement and inclusion.

 Below are a few examples of some European businesses who are already using Teams to propel themselves into a new world of work: